Calder\'on problem for nonlocal viscous wave equations: Unique determination of linear and nonlinear perturbations: Introduction

 \section{Introduction}

-In recent years many different inverse problems for nonlocal partial differential equations (PDEs) has been studied in the literature.
-The very first work in this area was the article \cite{GSU20} by Ghosh, Salo and Uhlman.
-They showed that the potential $q\in L^{\infty}(\Omega)$ in the \emph{fractional Schr\"odinger equation}
+In recent years, many different inverse problems for nonlocal partial differential equations (PDEs) have been studied in the literature.
+The very first work in this area was the article \cite{GSU20} by Ghosh, Salo and Uhlmann.
+They showed that the nonnegative potential $q\in L^{\infty}(\Omega)$ in the \emph{fractional Schr\"odinger equation}

 is uniquely determined by the \emph{(partial) Dirichlet to Neumann (DN) map}

 for arbitrary fixed measurement sets $W_1,W_2\subset \Omega_e$.
 Here, $\Omega\subset\R^n$ is a bounded domain with exterior $\Omega_e=\R^n\setminus\overline{\Omega}$, $0<s<1$ and $u_f\colon\R^n\to\R$ denotes the unique solution to \eqref{eq: fractional Schroedinger equation} with exterior data $u_f|_{\Omega_e}=f$.
 An essential analytical tool in their work is the so-called \emph{unique continuation property (UCP)} of the fractional Laplacian.
 Roughly speaking, the UCP can be phrased as follows: